 So when thinking about setting KPIs for your content marketing, keep it simple.
-Can you measure: visitors, revenue and revenue per visitor?
-Gather this data daily should take less than 5 minutes.
+Can you measure: visitors, revenue, and revenue per visitor?
+Gathering this data daily should take less than 5 minutes.
 Instead, you could measure: forms completed and time on website.

 To reach my revenue goal, I need to hit a certain amount of daily visitors, each producing a certain amount of revenue.
 My model requires that at least 50% of my keywords rank in the top 3 to drive enough traffic to my website.

-If I don’t hit my traffic goal, then it’s likely, I won’t hit my revenue goal.
+If I don’t hit my traffic goal, it’s likely, I won’t hit my revenue goal.

 Pick your KPIs carefully and track your progress often.
 Over time, you can adjust your strategy to make reaching your goals even more possible.
 Again, to win, you need KPIs and a solid plan that’s reviewed and tweaked regularly.